plotly/dash-docs/dash_docs/chapters/dash_enterprise/migration_guide/intro.md

 2. Reduce the number of times a callback is fired.
 This can be done with strategies like:

     - [Clientside callbacks](/clientside-callbacks)
     - Changing the UI to update less frequently from user interaction.
-For example, instead of updating on every keypress of a `dcc.Input`, update the UI when the user clicks a button and passes the value of the `dcc.Input` via [`State`](/basic-callbacks).
+For example, instead of updating on every keypress of a `dcc.Input`, update the UI when the user clicks a button and pass the value of the `dcc.Input` via [`State`](/basic-callbacks).
     - Replacing `dcc.Store` or hidden divs with a server-side cache via the ["Caching and Signaling" method](/sharing-data-between-callbacks).
     - Combining multiple callbacks into a single callback with [multiple outputs](/basic-callbacks).